NEZNAMY/TAB/README.md

 disappear again.
 * As the developer, I do not rely on helpers providing support instead of me.
 They are handy as I am obviously not available 24/7, but I do not intentionally leave anything to them.
 I reply whenever I am available without any intentional delays.

-The wiki contains everything about the plugin in one way or another, so support should not even be needed.
-It also contains a few examples, but obviously cannot contain a pre-made config for every possible idea anyone can come up with.
-Support is provided to people who decided paying for support is more time efficient than reading the wiki, especially for serious servers, where price of the plugin is nothing compared to other server costs.

 # Other links
 Download the plugin for free: